ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_NV_cuda_kernel_launch.md

 [vkGetCudaModuleCacheNV](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkGetCudaModuleCacheNV.html) with a `NULL` pointer to a buffer and with a valid pointer receiving the size; then another call of the same function with a valid pointer to a buffer to retrieve the data.
-The resulting cache could then be user later for further runs of this application by sending this cache instead of the PTX code (using the same [vkCreateCudaModuleNV](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCreateCudaModuleNV.html)), thus significantly
+The resulting cache could then be used later for further runs of this application by sending this cache instead of the PTX code (using the same [vkCreateCudaModuleNV](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCreateCudaModuleNV.html)), thus significantly